SiyiP/med-linked-blog-starter-md/Hematology Oncology (block 9)/*C- immunology.md

 	- PD-1 , not expressed on t-regs , ==inhibits any signals from TCR complex + CD28== = taking away that secondary stimulation, so in effector phase = ==**signaling inhibitor; *peripheral tissues!!!***.
 CD8>CD4+==
 	1. . activation induced cell death -  peripheral t cell deletion = AICD... this is in absence of low/no costimulators, **no IL-2 so we have death, since IL-2 is typically an inhibitor of the apoptotic proteins**
 		1. FAS: autoimmmune lymphoproliferative syndrome alps; defective apoptosis of self reactive t and b cells of **periphery
+		2. FAS-FASL = induce apoptotic death of SELF reactive lymphocyte s
-	2. tolerance = in periphery due to **AIRE** - if we mutate htis we have APS, causing defective elimination of self reactive t cells
+	2. tolerance central due to **AIRE** - if we mutate htis we have APS, causing defective elimination of self reactive t cells
+		- this protein controls expression of self-antigens in thymus = **CENTRAL self tolerance**

 B cells in periphery
 - anergy happens due to no t cells